Lively American brasserie, perfect for families & biz lunches. Loud, but crowd-pleasing menu & consistent service.

 Important Note

-The restaurant is frequently described as being very loud, which can detract from the dining experience for some.
-Additionally, there is significant controversy surrounding its ownership by members of the Sackler family, leading many to boycott the establishment.
+The restaurant is frequently described as extremely loud, which can detract from the dining experience.
+Additionally, there is significant controversy surrounding its ownership by the Sackler family, leading many to boycott the establishment.

 Negative"This commenter strongly advises against eating at The Smith because it is owned by the Sackler family."